krazydanny/laravel-repository/README.md

 Also this library is designed to be implemented on the go.
 This means you can progressively apply caching techniques.

-Lets say you currently have the following line in many places of your proyect:
+Lets say we currently have the following line in many places of our proyect:

 ```php
 $model = SomeModel::create( $data );

 ```

-Now let's say you want to implement write-back strategy for your logs only in some critical places of your proyect and see how it goes.
-Then you should only replace only those lines with:
+Now assume we want to implement write-back strategy for that model only in some critical places of your proyect and see how it goes.
+Then you should only replace those specifice calls with:

 ```php
 $model = app( SomeModelRepository::class )->log( new SomeModel( $data ) );